bdsc-tds/cellxhaustive/README.md

 ```

 > [!NOTE]
-> We recommend to install the package in a dedicated environment, created with [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or [conda/mamba](https://github.com/conda-forge/miniforge) to avoid dependency conflicts with other packages you may have installed.
+> We recommend to install the package in a dedicated environment, created with [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or [`conda/mamba`](https://github.com/conda-forge/miniforge) to avoid dependency conflicts with other packages you have installed.

 ### Using `mamba`